sql-machine-learning/playground/dev.md

     cd playground
     git submodule update --init
     ```
 1. Run the `play.sh` under playgound's root directory.
 This script will guide you to install SQLFlow on a virtualbox VM.
 If you have a slow Internet connection to Vagrant Cloud, you might want to download the Ubuntu VirtualBox image manually from some mirror sites into `~/.cache/sqlflow/` before running the above script.
+We use `get -c` here for continuing get the file from last breakpoint, so if this command fail, just re-run it.
     ```bash
     mkdir -p $HOME/.cache/sqlflow
-    curl -Lo $HOME/.cache/sqlflow/ubuntu-bionic64.box \
+    wget -c -O $HOME/.cache/sqlflow/ubuntu-bionic64.box \
       "https://mirrors.ustc.edu.cn/ubuntu-cloud-images/bionic/current/bionic-server-cloudimg-amd64-vagrant.box"
     ```
     The `start.sh` add some extensions for Vagrant, like `vagrant-disksize` which enlarge the disk size of the VM.
 The script will then call `vagrant up` command to bootup the VM.
 After the VM is up, the `provision.sh` will be automatically executed which will install the dependencies for SQLFlow.
 Provision is a one-shot work, after it is done, we will have an environment with SQLFlow, docker and minikube installed.

 1. Log on the VM and start SQLFlow playground.
 Run the `start.bash` script, it will pull some docker images and start the playground minikube cluster.
-As the pulling of images may be slow, the script might fail sometimes.
-Fell free to re-run the script untill gou get some output like `Access Jupyter Notebook at ...`.
+As the images pulling may be slow, the script might fail sometimes.
+Feel free to re-run the script until gou get some output like `Access Jupyter Notebook at ...`.
     ```bash
     vagrant ssh
     sudo su